How to Grow and Care for Moth Orchids (Phalaenopsis)

 A close up horizontal image of pink Phalaenopsis orchids growing in a pot outdoors.

-All of these plants have succulent leaves that emerge from a central point, and exhibit long-lasting flowers.
+All have succulent leaves that emerge from a central point, and exhibit long-lasting flowers.

 They bloom on flower stalks and most typically start blooming in late summer through winter or early spring.
 All of the flowers open at once.